ianmarmour/nvidia-clerk/README.md

 ```

 #### The log says "Access Denied" and then quits
 This can be caused by a myriad of things.
-However, here's some items to check:
+However, here are some items to check:
 1. Is your antivirus blocking it?
 Some AVs will copy the threatening file into a separate directory and give a notification
 2. Is your firewall blocking access?
 3. Do you have the right permissions to run this program?

-#### It's still not working... halp
+#### It's still not working...help!
 Please search in the Issues tab of this repository for solutions, and if you can't find anything, post a detailed listing.
 Please follow the following structure for asking questions:

 ```
 Operating system:
-Version of nvidia-clerk you're running:
+The version of nvidia-clerk you're running:
 Parameters passed in (redact sensitive info):
 Additional info:
 ```